 The Library supports classroom instruction and the University's academic mission by providing students access to required course-related materials through the Course Reserve system.
 Reserve materials can be in physical format (hard copies of books, DVDs and CDs), e-reserves (PDFs of book chapters, articles, handouts, etc.), or streaming media.

 The policy below ensures protection of both the rights of copyright holders and the fair use rights available to the academic community.
-Our Using Copyrighted Works in Instruction page provides additional information on how you can use copyrighted works in your teaching.
-The Library's Fair Use Evaluation Page may help you determine whether fair use applies to your streaming media request(s).
+Our Course Materials page provides additional information on how you can use copyrighted works in your teaching.
+The Library's Fair Use Evaluation Worksheet may help you determine whether fair use applies to your e-reserves and streaming media request(s).
+For an example of how one court has analyzed the four fair use factors for e-reserves, see these excerpts from the Georgia State case (Cambridge Univ.
+Press v.
+Becker, 2020 U.S. Dist.
+LEXIS 35134 (2020)

-The Library makes e-reserves available under the provisions of §107 of the Copyright Act of 1976 (fair use).
+The Library makes e-reserves available under the provisions of 17 U.S.C. § 107 (fair use).
 To ensure protection of rights of both copyright holders and the academic community, the following restrictions apply to all e-reserve material:

 - Entire books or journal issues will not be scanned and placed on e-reserve.